Actions

 The Problem

-If you've ever rigged a character with Action constraints though, you've probably run into the tedium of having to set up those constraints.
-Each bone affected by an action needs to have an Action constraint set up on it.
-Even with the Copy Attributes addon that lets you copy constraints, iterating on the setup is tedious.
-When trying to make a symmetrical setup, it's even worse, since you have to do a copy operation for each side, and control bones along the center of the rig need to have both constraints with half influence.
-It is a painful workflow.
+If you've ever rigged a character with Action constraints, you're aware of the tedious set-up process: Each bone affected by an Action needs to have an Action constraint set up on it.
+Even with the Copy Attributes add-on that lets you copy constraints, iterating remains tedious.
+When trying to make a symmetrical setup, it gets much worse, since bones along the center of the character need to have both side's constraints with half influence.

 These are the steps one might take to set up a blinking and eye opening action:

-• On the metarig, create bones named "Blink.L" and "Blink.R" and assign the Bone Copy component type.
+- On the metarig, create bones named "Blink.L" and "Blink.R".
 Assign colors, widgets, etc as you wish.

-• I highly recommend to select all your keys, press T and set the key interpolation types to Linear.
+- I recommend to select all your keys, press

-• Include both left and right eyes in the poses.
+Tand set the key interpolation types toLinear. - Include both left and right sides in the poses.

-• On the Metarig, add an Action Slot.
+- On the Metarig, add an Action Set-up.

 Regenerate the rig.
 When you move the Blink control, the action should activate and the character should blink with one eye for each control.